georgetown-cset/fields-of-study-pipeline/wiki/README.md

 ### 0. `read_field_meta.py`

+*Note*: this file has not been updated or rerun between the old version of fields of study and the new version, unlike all the following files.

 First we identify the fields we'll be looking for.

 We read MAG's field metadata and write out a TSV that contains the key identifiers from MAG (integer field ID, display